codehz/nim-winres/README.md

   """
 ```

-Currently only support RT_VERSION and RT_ANIFEST
+Currently only support RT_VERSION, RT_ICON and RT_MANIFEST